No one regards what is before his feet; we all gaze at the stars.

 Nevertheless, some sort of perspective is sorely needed after a year like the one we’ve just experienced.
 For better or for worse, we’re living an ever-increasing proportion of our lives virtually.
 So, perhaps we can find a way to see a bigger picture that way.
 Perhaps the time is right to talk about Microsoft Space Simulator.

 Space Simulator was the brainchild of an enigmatic fellow named Charles Guy, who didn’t give interviews during his lifetime and who died young from cancer in 2004, thus complicating the work of writers like me immeasurably.
-Born in 1961, he attended the University of Illinois in Champaign, a town which was also the home of subLogic of Flight Simulator fame.
-In fact, Bruce Artwick and Stu Moment, that company’s founders, were alumni of the same university.
-They first hired Guy to help Artwick with the programming burden as they brought Flight Simulator to more and more platforms.
+Born in 1961 in Indianapolis, Indiana, he attended the University of Purdue, but dropped out when his expertise in 3D graphics won him a job at subLogic in Champaign, Illinois, the maker of the hugely successful Flight Simulator.
+Bruce Artwick and Stu Moment, the company’s founders, first brought Guy on to help Artwick with the programming burden as they ported their flagship product to more and more platforms.

 Soon, however, Guy got a project of his own: he was placed in charge of Jet, a simulation of the F-16 and F/A-18 fighter jets.
 As they had done with Flight Simulator, subLogic ported and supported Jet for years after its initial release in 1985, keeping Guy plenty busy.
 But the Jet line ended in 1989, when subLogic effectively split into two separate companies amidst lawsuits and recriminations, with one of the companies being led by each of the two erstwhile founders.